 *Be committed to the development of: learning habits, thinking and curricula skills, and knowledge

 *Ensure learning for all pupils is incremental and consistently builds on prior knowledge, skills and understanding

-*Develop metacognition by: leading daily learning/thinking talks using the posters for a weekly class focus, using ongoing learning/thinking language, using split screen objectives (ASK) in all sessions, making learning rather than doing explicit in lessons, using learning / thinking displays with the children to support and develop ideas, reflecting weekly in learning diaries, using learning zones, contributing to the Quality learning assembly and having regular P4C sessions
+*Develop metacognition by: leading daily learning/thinking talks using the posters for a weekly class focus, using ongoing learning/thinking language, using split screen objectives (ASK) in all sessions, making learning rather than doing explicit in lessons, using learning / thinking displays with the children to support and develop ideas, ensuring regular ongoing opportunities to reflect on learning and using learning zones.

 *Develop thinking skills using Thinking Moves A-Z, P4C, Thinkers Keys, Thunks etc